MarkLaVenia/rockr/README.md

 and integrated dependencies.
 However, at present it is simply a code and data repository with script tailored to one particular dataset.

-The following R packages need to be installed and loaded:
+The analyses described herein requires the installation and loading of the following R packages:

 `tidyverse`, `ggplot2`, `gganimate`, `png`